-- A clear and concise statement of the question or problem addressed by the model: what system we are modeling, and what we are trying to learn about it. - It is impossible to make any decisions about the model without purpose. - Knowing a model's purpose is like having a roadmap to the rest of the model description.
+- A clear and concise statement of the question or problem addressed by the model: - What system we are modeling? - What we are trying to learn about it? - It is impossible to make any decisions about the model without purpose. - Knowing a model's purpose is like having a roadmap to the rest of the model description. - To describe the purpose in a way that is useful for formulating and understanding the model, is essential to be as specific as possible.